Ages 11+ · Modules 1 to 6 available now

 Spotting what's real

-How to tell fact from fiction online, understanding misinformation, deepfakes, and why clever people get fooled.
+How to tell fact from fiction online, understanding misinformation, deepfakes, and why even careful people get fooled.

 11Trust